MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/getting-started.md

 ## Hosting and MSAL integration with managed identity and DefaultAzureCredential

 Azure hosting platforms provide Easy Auth for no-code authentication integration.
-You can add [managed identity](/azure/app-service/overview-managed-identity) and MSAL SDK integration to work between the Easy Auth and other Azure resources by using the DefaultAzureCredential.
+You can add [managed identity](/azure/app-service/overview-managed-identity) and the MSAL SDK to access other Azure resources, with the DefaultAzureCredential.

 The value for the [MSAL SDK](https://www.npmjs.com/package/@azure/identity)'s DefaultAzureCredential is managed by the hosting environment.